Pratt-Zan/Web-Source-Dataset/README.md

 │           Incremental output file generated for each run, │           containing only newly discovered pages.
 │
-└── crawler.py
+└── iter_search.py
-    Main script implementing crawling logic, data handling, and incremental update workflow.
+    Main script implementing the full logic for data handling, and incremental update workflow.
 ```

-This structure allows the crawler to be executed repeatedly over time while maintaining a clean separation between **historical data** and **newly collected data**.
+This structure allows to be executed repeatedly over time while maintaining a clean separation between **historical data** and **newly collected data**.

 ## Input Data Format

 ### `Company.json`

-The crawler expects a JSON file containing a list of target websites.
+The code expects a JSON file containing a list of target websites.
 Each entry represents a company and includes:

 * `name`: Identifier used as a key in the output database
-* `url`: The starting point for crawling (homepage or portal page)
+* `url`: The starting point for further steps (homepage or portal page)

 Example: